Antonio Ricardos

 Antonio Ricardos Carrillo de Albornoz (1727 in Barbastro – 13 March 1794) was a Spanish general.
-He joined the army of the Kingdom of Spain and fought against Habsburg Austria, the Portugal, and the First French Republic during a long military career.
+He joined the army of the Kingdom of Spain and fought against Habsburg Austria, the Kingdom of Portugal, and the First French Republic during a long military career.
 By embracing the Spanish Enlightenment, he earned the displeasure of conservative elements of society.
 He played an active role in reforming the Spanish military.
-Upon the outbreak of the War of the Pyrenees in 1793, the king sent him to command in Catalonia.
+Upon the outbreak of the War of the Pyrenees in 1793, the king sent him to command the army in Catalonia.
 He invaded Roussillon where he won several victories over the French.
 After his death in early 1794, the war went badly for Spain.

 Early career

 In 1727, Ricardos was born in the same house as the dramatist and poet Lupercio Leonardo de Argensola in the city of Barbastro, part of Aragon.
 He joined his father's regiment, the Cavalry of Malta, while still in his teens.
 Being of noble blood, he served as a captain, and at the age of 16 briefly commanded the regiment in place of his father.
 In the War of the Austrian Succession, he fought in the Battle of Piacenza on 16 June 1746 and in another action on the Tidone River on 10 August of that year.